petertwigg/petertwigg.github.io/index.md

 Helping clients to achieve more of their potential and recognise their true nature are key benchmarks to changing.

+### Forthcoming Online Workshops & Meditation Groups
+Coming soon for 2021.

+### Latest Video

+[12 Signs Your Meditation is Working](https://youtu.be/FqIxvn3TQxY).
+Experiences we have in meditation are indicators of the success of your practice.
+Everything means something in meditation.
+This is where tips, techniques and context become invaluable in aiding you to deeper, more fulfilling meditations.

+### Latest Testimonial
+>Meditation seems to be a focused-mind activity not just relaxation!
+Peter is great at teaching this special skill.
+> <footer> Doctor, Sydney, NSW, Australia</footer>

 ### Working with Peter
 Grounded in long-time meditation and healing practices, I offer the following services:
 * Refer to [My Meditation Channel](/my-meditation-channel) page for video content to improve your meditation experience and discuss many aspects of meditation.